OwenDavisBower/DataMosh/README.txt

  - NOTE: DataMosh is currently sensitive to filenames that include spaces and parenthesis in the current version.

-<Glitches> refers to the number of glitches you want to be made to the file,
+<GlitchAmount> refers to the number of glitches you want to be made to the file,
 the more glitches the "glitchier" the outcome.
 The default value is 500.

 <GlitchSize> refers to the amount of data to modify each "glitch".